MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-modify-planning-suggestions-in-a-graphical-view.md

 ---
-title: How to Modify Planning Suggestions in a Graphical View | Microsoft Docs
+title: Modify Planning Suggestions in Graphical View
-description: A typical planning activity is to change or add planning worksheet lines to modify the suggested supply orders before you commit them by running the Carry out Action Message function.
-An alternative to doing this in the planning worksheet is to use a graphical view.
+description: Typical planning activity- change or add planning worksheet lines to modify suggested supply orders before you commit run Carry out Action Message function.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 05/05/2020
+ms.date: 06/25/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: 593fd5544f544b793b14fe14e4faf69f13d21ed6
+ms.openlocfilehash: ab69ea915a4d7b1029b5fc833320f89e84fb6d98
-ms.sourcegitcommit: 57e31a8b92feeaf8c6c63eba147f36b38eee7679
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 05/06/2020
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "3339962"
+ms.locfileid: "6438593"
 ---
 # <a name="modify-planning-suggestions-in-a-graphical-view"></a>Modify Planning Suggestions in a Graphical View

 A typical planning activity is to change or add planning worksheet lines to modify the suggested supply orders before you commit them by running the **Carry out Action Message** function.
 An alternative to doing this in the planning worksheet is to use a graphical view.
-However, this is currently not supported in [!INCLUDE [prodshort](includes/prodshort.md)].
+However, this is currently not supported in [!INCLUDE[prod_short](includes/prod_short.md)].

 <!--On the **Item Availability by Timeline** page, you can modify certain supply orders and suggestions by dragging elements on the x-axis to change quantity or dragging elements on the y-axis to change due date.